ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-30-aws-solutions-arch-elastic-map-reduce.md

 - Hadoop YARN - Yet Another Resource Negoiator; new in Hadoop 2; enables applications (Pig, Hive, HBase) to be plugged in

-- Hadoop Map Reduce - the engine
+- Hadoop Map Reduce - the engine - an implementation of the MapReduce programming model for large scale data processing.

 ## HDFS Version 2